RadianttK/anilist-jimaku-button/README.md

     - If you install through Greasy Fork you will have the option to receive future updates automatically.
 3. When you first install the script and visit an anime page on AniList, you will be prompted to enter your Jimaku API key.
     - You can generate an API key from your profile page on [Jimaku](https://jimaku.cc/) after creating an account.
-4. Once the API key is entered, the Jimaku button will appear on the page linking to the subtitles for that listing.
+4. Once the API key is entered, the Jimaku button will appear on the page.
     - Note: if Jimaku does not have an entry corresponding to the AniList ID for that page, the button will link to the Jimaku homepage instead.